 The fast-moving, amusing presentation lets the player advance the plot with little down-time in reaching action scenarios and also allows breathing room to explore the world.A quick summary on the story or the story mechanics of this game: Nintendo story-lite*.
 Blow through text if you’re not interested in the character dialogue cutting people off mid-word.
 Down-time is better thought of as “what’s around the corner?” when it comes to getting to point B. Personally, I enjoyed everything so I wasn’t tapping my foot wishing for non-stop fighting, although deciding things by combat is the norm in this game.
 There’s an upbeat sense of relief interspersing the crisis points in the game that sets itself apart from other action titles.

-Complexity vs Speed, Scoring System, Aesthetic, Pacing, Frame of Mind
+Complexity vs Speed, Scoring System, Aesthetic, Scenarios, Frame of Mind

 Action in the game is speed-oriented, smash-powered, and score multiplier-incentivized (i.e. chain number).
 Speed-oriented means that there is no block button, drastic changes can be made to player’s position from a standstill, and finding items ala Golden Hamsters are cleverly hidden but within close grasp (i.e. Shinobi on PS2).